vazco/uniforms/API.md

     //   use this prop instead.
     inputRef={ref => {}}

-    // Props for the FormLabel
+    // Props for the InputLabel
     // Available in:
     //   material-ui
     labelProps={{ shrink: true, disableAnimation: true }}